Skip to main content

 How to Pay the Japan Visa Fee

-• Bring exact change if possible — the Consulate counter may not have change for large denominations
+• If paying in cash, bring the exact amount — the counter may not have change for large denominations

 • Payment is made at the counter at the time of document submission, not at collection